ethanwilkins/shop/README.md

 # Shop

-E-commerce site built with MERN.
+E-commerce site built with Next.js and GraphQL.